lemonparty/lemonparty2018/README.md

 installed and activated (e.g. with `nvm use`), run `yarn install` to install the JS packages required for this app.

-Then to start webpack watching and compiling the files, run `npm run watch`.
-To compile the minified files for use in production, run `npm run build`.
+Then to start webpack watching and compiling the files, run `yarn watch`.
+To compile the minified files for use in production, run `yarn build`.
 The minified files are used in the templates if the `DEBUG` variable in `localsettings` is false.
-Cachebusting is built into the `npm run build` command; it adds a hash to the filename and stores the current hash in a json file for python to read.
+Cachebusting is built into the `yarn build` command; it adds a hash to the filename and stores the current hash in a json file for python to read.